nf-core/website/markdown/usage/tutorials/nf_core_usage_tutorial.md

 This tutorial attempts to give an overview of how _nf-core_ works:

-- what are the most commonly used _nf-core_ tools.
+- What are the most commonly used _nf-core_ tools.
-- listing pipelines available in the _nf-core_ project.
+- Listing pipelines available in the _nf-core_ project.
-- how to run _nf-core_ pipelines.
+- How to run _nf-core_ pipelines.
-- how to troubleshoot _nf-core_ pipelines.
+- How to troubleshoot _nf-core_ pipelines.

 ### Where to get help